joshocalico/joshuasteele-site/content/posts/on-serverless-jamstack-deployments.md

 **Update:** Forestry.io has already gotten back to me about my issue even though I wasn't expecting a response yet.
 (It's the weekend) They said they'll have a look on Monday.

+**Update II:** Forestry.io was going through some downtime.
+I guess that was my poor luck.
+I'm glad it's functional now anyway.
+At least that's what I'm assuming was going on as it is working now and their app status is showing downtime in the correct period.

 # Why I'm in love with JAMstack

 I live in the fifth largest city of a country with notoriously poor internet infrastructure.
 Where do I live?